How The Town of Nags Head Got Its Name

 Horse Caught in a Tree?

-Another plausible story regarding how Nags Head received its name dates back to an old story that’s been told time and time again by area natives.
+Another plausible story regarding how Nags Head received its name dates back to an old story that’s been told repeatedly by area natives.

 Many years ago, there stood a large live oak tree, whose branches were twisted and warped by the occasional wind storm Outer Banks, storms that area natives are certainly accustomed to!
 It was the practice of large numbers of horses and cattle to assemble under this oak tree for both shelters and to rub themselves against the branches and trunk.

-One day, a horse caught its head between the limbs of the tree and unfortunately got stuck.
+One day, a horse caught its head between the tree's limbs and unfortunately got stuck.
 The horse’s body remained suspended for quite a while until only its head was left dangling among the branches; hence the name Nag’s Head was given to this patch of the barrier island.

 Nags Head’s neighboring town to the north, Kill Devil Hills, has an even more peculiar name, and we don’t know how that town received its name either!

-One thing is for certain, Nags Head became the town’s official name in 1961 when the area was incorporated.
+One thing is for sure; Nags Head became the town’s official name in 1961 when the area was incorporated.

 Which theory do you believe is the most plausible?